 Please respect others in your postings.
 Politeness counts.
 It is also polite, and a Colorado College policy, that no one operate bandwidth-intensive software (such as music-sharing programs) that interferes with others connecting to the network, except as part of course-related academic work.

 Remember that electronic behavior is governed by the same policies as other behavior.
 For example, you may not send chain letters, harassing messages, or “spam” (junk) email, and you may not email or post on the network unauthorized copies of copyrighted materials (i.e., do not copy .mp3 files or licensed programs to Temporary Storage).
 Acceptable use of web folders (“W: drives”) includes posting only non-commercial materials, respecting copyrights, and refraining from harassment.
 Please review the CC policies in the Pathfinder as well as the Acceptable Use Policy referenced above.

-Information Technology Services will help members of the CC community connect a personal computer to the CC network, but ITS does not install, repair, or otherwise take responsibility for the hardware or software of any personal computers.
+ITS: will help members of the CC community connect a personal computer to the CC network, but ITS: does not install, repair, or otherwise take responsibility for the hardware or software of any personal computers.
 We cannot, for example, install your wireless card for you.